joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 In most cases, your first question will lead to many other questions.

-For example, In my last project (4-3 months ago) I work with a construction holding.
-The Project consist in create storage tanks with a capacity of 200 thousand liters.
-Process include steel plates of 3 tons and inches of various thicknesses, anti-corrosive paint and sand-blast.
+For example, In my last project (4-3 months ago), I work with a construction holding.
+The Project consists on creates storage tanks with a capacity of 200 thousand liters.
+The process includes steel plates of 3 tons and inches of various thicknesses, anti-corrosive paint, and sand-blast.

 The final product is something like this: